 These worsteds and worsted flannels give Brosnan’s Bond the look of modern international businessman and less of the look of a refined English playboy that Sean Connery’s and Roger Moore’s suitings gave them.
 The re-occurrences of many of these cloths define the look of Brosnan’s Bond.

-When not wearing his businesslike suitings, Brosnan’s Bond has a penchant for sand-coloured linen suits in warm locales.
+When not wearing his businesslike suitings, Brosnan’s Bond has a penchant for sand-coloured cotton or linen suits in warm locales.
 And in damp, cool Scotland, Brosnan appropriately wears a tweed suit.
 An article in Chicago’s Daily Herald mentions that Brosnan wears suits in The World Is Not Enough made of Irish linen and cheviot tweed.
 Irish linen depending on if it is referring to the cloth or the yarns does not necessarily mean that the cloth was made in Ireland or that the linen was spun in Ireland, but there is some Irish work involved.
 Cheviot tweed at one time meant that the wool was from Cheviot sheep from Scotland or northern England, but that is no longer the case.